From Couch to Keyboard: Safe Online Practices for Remote Workers

 Here are steps to fortify internet security software on your router and Wi-Fi network:

-Your router's and network's security should be a remote worker cybersecurity top priority.
+Your router and network security should be a top priority for remote workers' cybersecurity.
 By securing them, you ensure a safer online environment for your remote work.

 Working from anywhere, whether it's your favorite café, a hotel lobby, or a co-working space, sounds alluring.
 But these free or public Wi-Fi hotspots come with hidden dangers.